James W. Pennebaker

 Ryan L. Boyd

 Ryan L. Boyd is a postdoctoral researcher in the Pennebaker Language Lab.
 Originally from Indiana, Ryan pursued psychology as his “backup” interest after repeated rejection from wizardry schools.
 His research revolves around using computational techniques to explore and understand cognitive-behavioral links, primarily the link between a person’s language what they do out in the real world.
 Ryan’s work on the psychology of language includes high-dimensional personality assessment, values, psychological forensics, motivations, and health, among other topics.
 Ryan has taught multiple workshops on machine learning, data mining, and language analytics and is considered a leading expert on the psychology of language.
-He is the chief data scientist at Receptiviti and is the creator of several language analysis programs, including the Meaning Extraction Helper.
+He is the creator of several language analysis programs, including the Meaning Extraction Helper.
 His work has been featured in places like CNN and the BBC.

 Kayla N. Jordan